aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04-synapse-lab.md

 In this exercise, you'll use the already provisioned Azure Synapse Analytics workspace in your Azure subscription, to ingest and query data.

-## Exercise 1 : Explore Azure Synapse Analytics
+## Exercise 1 : Provision an Azure Synapse Analytics workspace

 In this exercise, you'll use the Azure Synapse Analytics workspace to ingest and analyze some data.